Using the STAC Specification#

 Note that the Marketplace does not allow searching or filtering on the resource version.
 Also, when multiple versions of the same resource exist, it is up to the user to identify the one to use (most frequently the most recent one).

-section of the STAC Items.
+The version information displayed by the Marketplace must be located in the version field in the properties section of the STAC Items.
 This field is defined in the the “version” STAC extension.

-and a number of relation types, which are not used by the Marketplace, but may be used by the users who are discovering the resources using the catalogue API.
+This extension also defines two boolean fields experimental and deprecated and a number of relation types, which are not used by the Marketplace, but may be used by the users who are discovering the resources using the catalogue API.

 STAC Items that include version information should thus indicate that they comply with the related schema: